pacjo/UTnotifier/README.md

 # How to run
 1. Install dependencies with `pip install -r requirements.txt`
-2. Run script with `python UTnotifier.py` (optional arguments available below)
+2. Run script with `python main.py`

 # Arguments (use -h to see usage)
 `--disable_headless` - disables headless mode